riyaagrahari/Terraform-Azure/Terraform-Vm-Deploy/README.md

 Hashicorp Terraform is an Open source tool for provisioning and managing cloud infrastructure.

 This Terraform script deploys a Linux Virtual Machine with Public IP, Storage Account and Virtual Network along with it.
-To deploy resources using this terraform template follow the steps mentioned below:

 <p align="center">
 <img src="./Diagrams/vm.jpg"></br>
 <b>Figure 1.1: Architectural Diagram of the created Resources</b>